Mujhe Meri Biwi Se Bachaao: Production

+Soundtrack

 Reception

-In his review for Bollywood Hungama, the film critic Taran Adarsh gave the film a one-star rating out of a maximum five while calling it an "absolute letdown".
+Taran Adarsh of IndiaFM gave the film a one-star rating out of a maximum five while calling it an "absolute letdown".
 India Today described it as a "B-grade slapstick".

 According to the Indian film trade website Box Office India, the film was made on an estimated budget of ₹4 crore but had a worldwide gross of ₹73.34 lakh, thus earning the label "disaster".